Adaptive Policies for Perimeter Surveillance Problems: Introduction

+The sequential problem we consider is structurally similar to a combinatorial multi-armed bandit (CMAB) problem \citep{Chen2013}.
+To permit discussion of a CMAB we first describe the simpler multi-armed bandit (MAB) problem (first attributed to \cite{Thompson1933}), which is a special case.
 The (stochastic) MAB problem models a scenario where an agent is faced with a series of potential actions (or arms), each associated with some underlying probability distribution.
 In each of a series of rounds, the agent selects a single action and receives a \emph{reward} drawn from the underlying distribution associated with the selected action.
 The agent's aim is to maximise her cumulative expected reward over some number of rounds, or equivalently minimise her cumulative \emph{regret} - defined as the difference in expected reward between optimal actions and actions actually selected.
 To succeed in this the agent must manage an exploration-exploitation trade-off as she learns which actions have high expected reward.

-The CMAB problem models a richer framework where the agent may select multiple actions in each round and her reward is a function of the observations from the underlying distributions associated with the selected actions.
-Chen et al. consider a setting where this function may be non-linear.
+The CMAB problem models a richer framework where the agent may select multiple actions in each round and her reward is a function of the observations from the underlying distributions associated with the selected actions. \cite{Chen2013} consider a setting where this function may be non-linear.
 Numerous authors (\cite{Anantharam1987i}, \cite{Gai2012}, \cite{Kveton2015tight}, \cite{Combes2015}, and \cite{Luedtke2016}) consider a special case (known as a \emph{multiple play bandit}) where the reward is simply a sum of the random observations and the number of actions which may be selected in one round is limited.
 A number of other works have since extended the framework of \cite{Chen2013} to model other novel features. \cite{Chen2016a} and \cite{Kveton2015cascading} consider a setting where playing a subset of arms may randomly trigger additional rewards from other arms, and \cite{Chen2016b} considers a broader set of non-linear reward functions.
 However the CMAB model and UCB approach of \cite{Chen2013} is the work closest to ours as the later developments model features that are not present in our setting.
+The fundamental differences between our model and theirs are that we consider heavy tailed rewards and a setting where reward distributions depend on the selected action.